mrbullwinkle/availability-minion/README.md

   * Heartbeat
   * ikey is now set via appsettings.json file

-  I also added a:
+  I also added:
+  - Distributed tracing support
-  - Pseduo random number based functionality to distribute the individual test execution schedule across a range from 1 to 60000 milliseconds with tests being run for each url/endpoint approximately every 60 seconds.
-This is to help avoid too many tests being executed at the same time.
+  - Pseduo random number based functionality to distribute the individual test execution schedule across a range from 1 to 300000 milliseconds with tests being run for each url/endpoint approximately every 5 minutes.
+This is to help avoid too many tests being executed at the same time if you were to scale up to running thousands of tests from a single minion.
 This should allow for more accurate test response time results, as well as greatly increase the number of tests that a single availability-minion can run.

 ## [availability-minion-multi](https://github.com/mrbullwinkle/availability-watcher/tree/master/availability-minion-multi)